This dockerfile provides a ready-to-go Baikal server.

 For more details, see https://github.com/ckulka/baikal-docker

-I follow the same naming scheme for the images as Baikal themselves:
+I follow the same version naming scheme as Baikal themselves.

-Alternatively, use the provided docker-compose.yml from the Git repository:
+Alternatively, use the provided examples/docker-compose.yaml from the Git repository:

 The image exposes the

 /var/www/baikal/Specific folder, which contains the persistent data.
 This folder should be part of a regular backup.

 Let's Encrypt + Traefik